Clara-drk0/Interactive-Data-Visualisation-with-Bokeh-for-Astronomers/README.md

 ##### Q2.
 Is it posible to link a different plot to the points to display it when hovering?

 It is.
 You can link a locally stored image to each point in a dataset, pass the Pathname to Bokeh and make it display the image when hovering over the plot.
-Find an example in the following jupiter notebook: More_Advances_Examples_of_Bokeh_for_Astronomy.ipynb
+Find an example in the following jupiter notebook: [More_Advanced_Examples_of_Bokeh_for_Astronomy.ipynb](More_Advanced_Examples_of_Bokeh_for_Astronomy)

 The user will need to provide their own data for this example.
 An useful discussed implementations is linking spectra to points in a temporal series.